 • Deletion: The procedure of deletion is different from insertion and modification because deleting an element from a data node who has two elements will cause the data node become deficient.
 So we need to do some "borrow" or merge operations to keep the tree balanced (See [14] for more details).
 However, with the partial CMBT constructed from the proof $P{old} = Query(i)$, the client may not acquire enough information to finish these operations and compute a new root R{new} .
 Accordingly, server will need to send another proof P{new} to help the client verify the correctness of the new root R'.
-Due to space limitations, we cannot provide the complete algorithm, but it is easy to prove that the complexity of deletion is O(logn).
+Here we define another algorithms: Algorithm $Query{new}(i)$ is used to return the proof of the i^{th} element in the updated CMBT.